-Please find here a sample of research that has been, or is being, undertaken as part of the African Lion Rehabilitation & Release into the Wild Program.
+Please find here a sample of the research that has been, or is being, undertaken as part of the African Lion Rehabilitation & Release into the Wild Programme.

 Reintroduction of social carnivores: effect of composition on cooperation and hunting success in lion hunting groups

 Reintroduction of endangered species is important in conservation biology.
 An additional aspect in social carnivores is forming a social bond to increase their fitness.
 Lions form social prides to hunt cooperatively on larger prey and become more efficient hunters.
 This study was within a reintroduction project in Zambia, where captive-bred lions learn to hunt and form a social pride in a four stage program.
 The main question was what the effect is of mixing lion hunting groups on their cooperative behaviour and which composition is the most effective.
 Composition of groups was changed, by putting lions together that did not hunt together before.
 The results show no difference in cooperation among different group compositions.
 However cooperation decreases when hunting groups change every encounter.
 Another result is the lightest lion starts the stalk, while the heaviest lion makes the kill.
 Just like wild lions they are able to cooperate by a division of labour based on body size.
 But towards the end of the study, the lions decided to hunt more solitary instead of cooperatively, meaning the experimental setup had a negative influence on lion’s cooperative behaviour.
 Lions do not need to be together from young age, to cooperate during hunting.
 They still cooperate in new group compositions.
 This study adds to the knowledge how to successful introduce social carnivores into the wild.
 Often the causes of reintroduction failure are unknown, which underlines the importance of researching the used methods.